noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   extends // e.g. case class Poop() extends BigerPoop end Poop // optional syntax for signaling hte end of some thing, e.g. a case class/object/def/etc
     // ^ think it can be appended to pretty much anything?
-  :: // represents a list with 2 elements, usually the subtype + nil, or the head + tail
-    // ^ can be used to create a new list from an existing list, with an el prepended to head
-      // its a constant time operation, as the existing list isnt copied, its reused

 ```